s-glass/reading-notes/401/class28.md

 Template inheritance allows for a base template that contains common structure and elements shared across multiple pages along with defining sections that can be overridden or extended in child templates.

-This conecpt improves code reusability and maintainability in these ways:
+This concept improves code reusability and maintainability in these ways:

 - Reduced duplication: Changes to the base template automatically apply to all child templates, making updates more efficient.